 DAY 6: OKAVANGO – MAUN

-Starting early, we begin our journey back to relative civilisation, using boats we wind our way through the channels to where we are reunited with our vehicle.
+Starting early, we begin our journey back to relative civilisation, using motorboats we wind our way through the channels to where we are reunited with our vehicle.
 This afternoon we arrive in the ‘tourism capital of Botswana’ – Maun.
-We will spend some time stocking up on basic supplies, we travel the short distance out to the DRIFTERS MAUN LODGE to freshen up, or splash in the pool, and enjoy a catered meal.
-The Lodge is situated on the banks of the Boteti River and offers comfortable accommodation, swimming pool, bar and restaurant.
-Clients will have the option to enjoy an own expense game flight over the Delta on one of our visits to Maun.
+We will spend some time stocking up on basic supplies before we travel the short distance out to the DRIFTERS MAUN TENTED LODGE to freshen up, or splash in the pool, and enjoy a catered meal.

 Meals: B L D